 FDA approved the drug using its Accelerated Approval Pathway.
 This allows the Agency to approve drugs that could be “potentially valuable therapies for patients with serious diseases where there is an unmet need, and where there is an expectation of clinical benefit despite some residual uncertainty regarding that benefit.”

 A notable condition of the approval requires Biogen to conduct a new, randomized, controlled, clinical trial to verify the drug’s clinical benefit.
 Biogen has not yet announced when this trial will start.
 The FDA has given Biogen until 2029 to complete the new clinical trial.
+Learn more about the Accelerated Approval Pathway in the video below.

 Why did the FDA approve Aduhelm?